ChristophCan/UdacityND-Behavioral-Cloning/writeup_template.md

 #### 4. Appropriate training data

-As training data I really only used two approaches.
-One was keeping the car in the center of the lane for two laps and the other one was doing the same for driving the track in reverse direction.
+As training data I used keeping the car n the center of the lane for two laps and doing the same for driving the track in reverse direction.
+I specially trained the Bridge to correct the behavior, when the car is too far to the sides.
+I also generally trained what to do, if the car is too far to the side of the track.
+The curves, with the red and white border also got specially trained.

 As suggested in the project videos, I then not only used the center image, but also the left and right one, to train the car what to do if it gets too far to the right or left.
-I used a correction value of 0.3, which seemed to be exactly the right amount of correction.
+I used a correction value of 0.25, which seemed to be exactly the right amount of correction.

-This approach has the disadvantage, that the car seems to slightly wobble left and right during the whole drive.
-I have to be careful, that this wobbling doesn´t get to big, as it can result in the car leaving the track.
-A higher value than 0.3 does exactly that, but a lower value makes the car leave the track especially in the sharp curves.
+The many special trainings might be risky, as there is the risk of overfitting the model.
+I had to keep a close eye on the resulting training and validation accuracies.

 ##### 5. Using a Generator